dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_virtual_media.rst

     index (optional, int, None)
       Index of the Remote File Share.
-For example, to specify the Remote File Share 1, the value of *index* should be 1.
-If *index* is not specified, the order of *virtual_media* list will be considered.
+For example, to specify the Remote File Share 1, the value of \ :emphasis:`index`\  should be 1.
+If \ :emphasis:`index`\  is not specified, the order of \ :emphasis:`virtual\_media`\  list will be considered.

     domain (optional, str, None)